-We estimate the gross proceeds from the offering, prior to deducting the underwriting discount and commissions and the estimated offering expenses payable by us, will be approximately \$, assuming the sale of shares of Series A Preferred Stock in this offering.
+We estimate the gross proceeds from the offering, prior to deducting the underwriting discount and commissions and the estimated offering expenses payable by us, will be approximately \$, assuming the sale of shares of common stock in this offering.
 This estimate is based on a public offering price of \$ per share.
-In addition, we estimate that the gross proceeds we will receive from our concurrent common stock offering will be approximately \$, prior to deducting the underwriting discount and commissions and the estimated offering expenses payable by us.
+If the underwriter exercises in full its over-allotment option, we estimate that our gross proceeds from this offering will be approximately \$.
+In addition, we estimate that the gross proceeds we will receive from our concurrent Series A Preferred Stock offering will be approximately \$, prior to deducting the underwriting discount and commissions and the estimated offering expenses payable by us.